What Is Rapid Detox?

 - They felt like themselves again for the first time in months or years

+The ASAM Criteria for treatment placement can help guide decisions about what level of aftercare is appropriate.
 A comprehensive aftercare plan strengthens these gains.
 This typically includes ongoing antagonist medication, individual counseling or therapy to address the psychological dimensions of dependence, peer support through groups like NA or SMART Recovery, and regular check-ins with your medical team.
 Rapid detox resolves the physical barrier.
 Aftercare builds the life on the other side of it.

 Cost and Insurance